 For complete authentication setup, see the Authentication Guide.

-Both clients use Personal Access Tokens (PATs) and RSA private keys:
+The CLI uses Personal Access Tokens (PATs) and RSA private keys:

-- Generate a PAT in the LogFlux dashboard
+- Generate a PAT for CLI access

-- Configure authentication in your chosen client
+- Configure authentication in the CLI

 - Set up your RSA private key for log decryption